wohaco/despace/messenger.md

 **Three Mercury fly‑bys**

-MESSENGER made a fly‑by of Mercury on January 14, 2008 (making its closest approach of 200 km above the surface of Mercury at 19:04:39 UTC, followed by a second fly‑by on October 6, 2008.
+MESSENGER made a fly‑by of Mercury on January 14, 2008 (making its closest approach of 200 ㎞ above the surface of Mercury at 19:04:39 UTC, followed by a second fly‑by on October 6, 2008.
 MESSENGER executed a final fly‑by on September 29, 2009, further slowing down the spacecraft.
 One last deep space maneuver, DSM-5, was executed on November 24, 2009, at 22:45 UTC to provide the required velocity change for the scheduled Mercury orbit insertion on March 18, 2011, marking the beginning of the orbital mission.

 On July 3, 2008, the MESSENGER team announced that the Orbiter had discovered large amounts of water present in Mercury’s exosphere, which was an unexpected finding.
 In the later years of its mission, MESSENGER also provided visual evidence of past volcanic activity on the surface of Mercury, as well as evidence for a liquid iron planetary core.
 The Orbiter also constructed the most detailed and accurate maps of Mercury to date, and furthermore discovered carbon-containing organic compounds and water ice inside permanently shadowed craters near the north pole.